sanjeetkumaritoutlook-user/simple-llm/python_libraries/README.md

 ## Python libraries
 like NumPy, Pandas, and scikit-learn, which are core tools for data analysis and machine learning.

+libraries like NumPy, PyTorch, or TensorFlow—.shape is used to get the dimensions of an array or tensor.

+embeddings[0] gives you the first row — a single embedding vector, often of shape (embedding_dim,), like (300,).

 ## NumPy (numpy)
 Purpose: Efficient handling of arrays and numerical operations